To be an informed voter in a referendum, it's important to know what the Australian Constitution is and the role it plays in society.

-The Constitution has a special status as it overrides any other laws and can’t be changed by the Parliament of the day.
-While the Constitution enables Parliament to create or change laws (legislation), the Constitution itself can only be changed through a vote by the people – a referendum.
+The Constitution has a special status as it overrides all other laws and can't be changed by the Parliament of the day.
+While the Constitution enables Parliament to create or change laws (legislation), the Constitution itself can only be changed through a vote by the Australian people - a referendum.

 During the 1890s representatives from the six Australian colonies came together at meetings called ‘constitutional conventions’ to draft a document which would provide for a new level of national government.
 By 1898 the delegates had agreed on a draft which they took back to their respective parliaments to be approved.